Watch-Later/Data2Array/README.md

 # Data2Array

-Tool to pack external files into an array
+Is a resource compiler that packs the supplied input into a C/C++ array.

-### Usage
+## Usage
 ```
 Usage: Data2Array <opts> -o <output file> -i <input file(s)>